abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Here are a couple of interesting facts about cyclic groups.

-1 All cyclic groups that the same number of elements (or of the *same order*) are isomorphic to each other i.e. they are the same group.
+1 All cyclic groups that have the same number of elements (or of the *same order*) are isomorphic to each other i.e. they are the same group.
 For example, the group of rotations of the triangle is isomorphic to the integers under the addition with modulo 3.
 This group is called **Z3**.

 ![The group of numbers under addition](symmetry_modular.svg)